Fomboni: Infrastructure

 The majority of buildings in Fomboni are small, single-story buildings.
-Two kilometers to the East is Mwali's only airport, Mohéli Bandar Es Salam Airport, located in the neighboring village of Djoezi.
-Along the main road are a Post Office, banks, a hospital, and the market.
+Two kilometers to the East is Mwali's only airport, Mohéli Bandar Es Eslam Airport, located in the neighboring village of Djoezi.
+Along the main road are a post office, banks, a hospital, and the market.

 Culture

 Fomboni is home to the Fomboni FC football club.

 The Alliance française has an institution in Fomboni.

 Climate

-Like the rest of the island, Fomboni has a Tropical marine climate.
+Like the rest of the island, Fomboni has a tropical marine climate.
 Its hot and wet season runs from November to April, though temperatures throughout the year vary little, with an average yearly minimum of 19 °C and a maximum of 32 °C. Like other coastal Comorian settlements, Fomboni is at risk of the periodic tropical cyclones which move through the Mozambique Channel.
 Fomboni receives about 2000 mm of rainfall per year.